naturalatlas/editorjs-link-autocomplete/README.md

 # Link Autocomplete

-An upgraded version of base inline link tool with your server's search.
+An upgraded version of base inline link tool with a custom autocomplete function

 ![](example/assets/example.png)